itsnebulalol/piusb/README.md

 6. Type `cd /var/www`
 7. Now, you can type `sudo wget https://download.owncloud.org/community/owncloud-complete-20200731.zip` to start downloading Owncloud
 8. To unzip Owncloud, type in `sudo unzip owncloud-complete-20200731.zip`
-9. Now navagate your browser to `http://raspberrypi.local` (or a different hostname if you changed it before)
+9. Now navigate your browser to `http://raspberrypi.local` (or a different hostname if you changed it before)
 10. Select "Owncloud"
 11. Type in a username and password, and make sure "Storage & database" is dropped down
 12. Scroll down a little bit until you see the database information